 Nobody was surprised four years ago when D.A.
 Pennebaker won an Oscar for lifetime achievement.
 One of the great chroniclers of the sixties, the 91-year-old filmmaker, who lived in Richmond as a child, is a true pioneer of the documentary world.
 In particular, the direct cinema style which sought to make the audience unaware of the camera, a North American cousin of the cinéma vérité movement.

 An engineer before becoming a filmmaker, Pennebaker helped develop the first fully portable 16 mm synchronized camera and sound-recording systems in the early 1960s, used to great effect in his classic music docs “Monterey Pop,” which is one of the greatest concert films of all time, “Ziggy Stardust and the Spiders from Mars” and “Don’t Look Back,” which follows Bob Dylan on his legendary 1966 tour of England.

 Pennebaker has worked with the Clintons, the Kennedys, Depeche Mode and many others while making nearly 50 documentaries, roughly half with his wife, Chris Hegedus, a 64-year-old documentary filmmaker who shares his passion.

 “I think I attended a school called St. Christopher’s for a few years,” Pennebaker says by phone from New York, joined by his wife.
 He explains that he was living here with an uncle who worked for Eastern Airlines.
 “All I remember were the firecrackers at Christmas,” he adds.
 “People in New York thought that was crazy.”

-Next weekend, the pair is presenting two of their films at the Virginia Film Festival in Charlottesville: the Oscar-nominated Bill Clinton campaign film, “The War Room” (1999), which will include an appearance by CNN’s Paul Begala, as well as the latest feature, “Unlocking the Cage” which follows the legal battle waged by animal rights lawyer Steven Wise, who’s been seeking legal rights for animals such as chimpanzees.
+Next weekend, the pair is presenting two of their films at the Virginia Film Festival in Charlottesville: the Oscar-nominated Bill Clinton campaign film, “The War Room” (1999), which will include an appearance by CNN’s Paul Begala, as well as their latest feature, “Unlocking the Cage,” which follows the battle waged by animal rights lawyer Steven Wise, who’s been seeking legal rights for animals such as chimpanzees.